10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Oyster Omelette

-Hui cuisine is well-known for its salty dishes.
-Hui dishes are popular in Anhui Province and have a salty, fresh, and light flavour from the ingredients.
+Hui cuisine is renowned for its focus on natural ingredient flavours.
+Hui dishes are popular in Anhui Province and feature a salty, fresh, and light flavour profile drawn directly from quality ingredients rather than heavy seasoning.

 • Stinky Mandarin Fish